 What is your favorite part about your job?

 I think it is so important to enjoy who you work with, to feel appreciated where you work and to find happiness in what you do.
 I am very lucky to be able to say that I fall into all three of these categories.
 The Middleboro location has a busy, but casual atmosphere where throughout the day people are working very hard yet enjoying what they do.
-Whether it be, Contractors, Outside or Inside Sales and even Yard guys and Drivers – people find their way to the kitchen department for meetings, to grab a water, and say hi while on their way through.
+Whether it be Contractors, Outside or Inside Sales, Yard Personnel and Drivers – people find their way to the kitchen department for meetings, to grab a water, and say hi while on their way through.
 You hear a lot of laughter here daily, but you see a lot of people giving it their all for the success of this team.

 What can customers look forward to when working with you?